AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 --------------------

-  If there is any error messages during installation, it is usually due to a lack of Internet connectivity, incorrect DNS server IP address or unopened firewall ports.
+  If there is any error messages during installation, it is usually due to a lack of Internet connectivity, an incorrect DNS server IP address or unopened firewall ports.
 Type “?” to see all the commands that help you troubleshoot.